Light-Enhanced Spin Fluctuations and d-Wave Superconductivity at a Phase Boundary

-Previous theoretical studies in both equilibrium and time-domain have shown the intimate relationship between spin, charge and lattice degrees of freedom with superconductivity\cite{kivelson2003detect, abbamonte2005spatially, fujita2011progress, ghiringhelli2012long, keimer2015quantum, davis2013concepts, peronaci2015transient, murakami2016multiple, sentef2016theory}.
+Previous theoretical studies in both equilibrium and time-domain have shown the intimate relationship between spin, charge and lattice variables with superconductivity\cite{kivelson2003detect, abbamonte2005spatially, fujita2011progress, ghiringhelli2012long, keimer2015quantum, davis2013concepts, peronaci2015transient, murakami2016multiple, sentef2016theory}.
+For example, $s$-wave superconductivity can be induced by an interaction quench in a strongly correlated system\cite{bittner2017light}.
 Therefore, the emergence of $d$-wave superconductivity in correlated electrons may naturally lie in the manipulation of different intertwined variables.
 For this purpose, we perform numerical studies of a pumped Mott-Peierls system with gapped charge-density-wave (CDW) and spin-density-wave (SDW) orders using time-resolved exact diagonalization.
 During the pump, we find photoenhanced superconductivity in the vicinity of the phase boundary from the Peierls state, while there is no apparent change of the superconducting order parameter deep in either the gapped Peierls or Mott phases.
 The photoenhanced remnant pairing instabilities increase and become divergent near the phase boundary.
 Through the comparison with $d$-wave projected spin fluctuations, we attribute such a substantial enhancement to photoinduced spin excitations, in contrast to quasiparticle weight and bandwidth engineering.
 This work thereby provides a novel perspective on creating nonequilibrium emergent phenomena, particularly superconductivity, through the control of the interactions near a quantum phase transition.

 In order to simulate the competition between Peierls/CDW and Mott/SDW phases, we adopted a two-dimensional Peierls-Hubbard model, which describes the lattice degrees of freedom by a uniform dimerization.
 The model Hamiltonian reads $\mathcal{H}= \mathcal{H}_{\textit{e-e}}+ \mathcal{H}_{\textit{e-ph}}$\cite{Hubbard,Holstein, wang2016using}: